-The Fund's benefit claims expense consisted of a change in estimate and/or claim development.
+The Fund's benefit claims expense consisted of an insolvent self-insurer which estimated claims exceeded its security during the current year and a change in estimate and/or claim development.

 (11) Pension Plan

 Plan Description

 Substantially all of the Fund's full-time employees who are not eligible for participation in another State-sponsored retirement plan participate in State Employees' Retirement Plan System (SERS), which is a single-employer defined benefit pension trust fund in the State's reporting entity.
 SERS is governed by Article 14 of the Illinois Pension Code (40 ILCS 5/1, et al.).
 The Plan consists of two tiers of contribution requirements and benefit levels based on when an employee was hired.
 Members who first become an employee and participate under any of the State's retirement plans on or after January 1, 2011, are members of Tier 2, while Tier 1 consists of employees hired before January 1, 2011, or those who have service credit prior to January 1, 2011.
 The provisions below apply to both Tier 1 and 2 members, except where noted.